Rojber/open_password_management_API/README.md

 # Open password management API
 <b>Open password management</b> is an open-source <b>WebAPI</b> created for people who don't want to keep their sensitive data
-in external servers, but also wants to have remote access to them.
-It's an open code under MIT license which means that you are welcome to adjust it just as you would like. <br>
+in external servers, but wants to have remote access to them.
+It's an open code under MIT license which means that you are welcome to adjust it just as you would like.<br>
 <b>You need to create a client application,</b> so it's a great opportunity to do it exactly as you would want to!
 It's also a great testing ground for beginning frontend programmers, because you can focus on your favourite job - I did the rest :)<br>